Get in Touch

 Module 8: Ongoing AI Issues and Concerns for Government

-• This module presents current discussions and ideas about AI governance, including awareness of legal issues, user concerns, and AI auditing and accountability issues for government.
+• This module presents current discussions and ideas about AI governance, including legal issues, user concerns, and AI auditing and accountability issues for government.

 Requirements